-This criminal law article by a Rhode Island criminal defense attorney explains what exactly a nolo contedere plea means and how it is different from a guilty pleas.
+This criminal law article by a Rhode Island criminal defense attorney explains what exactly a nolo contedere plea means and how it is different from a guilty plea.
 This is very important information for criminal defendants in Rhode Island.
 Many people spell nolo contendere as nolo contendre.
 The proper pronunciation of nolo contendere is /ˌnōlō kənˈtendərē/. (nolo contendere pronunciation) What is nolo contendere?
 Literally in Latin it means, ‘I do not wish to contend.’
 Wikipedia.
 Rhode Island criminal law articles

-Is a nolo contendere Plea to a criminal case a Conviction In RI?
+Is a nolo contendere plea to a criminal charge a conviction in RI?

 There is a lot of confusion in Rhode Island about whether a nolo plea constitutes a conviction under RI law.
 A nolo contendere plea means a Rhode Island criminal defendant is not contesting the criminal charges.
 When an accused agrees to a nolo contendere plea in RI, the alleged perpetrator is throwing in the towel and not fighting the charges but is also admitting to the charges.

 What is the primary difference between a guilty plea to a criminal charge and a nolo contendere plea in Rhode Island and Providence Plantations?

-There is a big difference between guilty and nolo!
-Pursuant to Rhode Island criminal law, a guilty plea always constitutes a conviction although a plea of nolo may not be a conviction.
+There is a big difference between guilty and a nolo plea!
+Pursuant to Rhode Island criminal law, a guilty plea always constitutes a conviction.
+A plea of nolo may not be a conviction.
 A conviction could effect a persons employment status or future plans in a significantly worse way then a nolo plea.
 A nolo plea may not be a criminal conviction in RI.
 Nolo contendere only constitutes a conviction under the laws of the Ocean State if there is a sentence of confinement (such as the ACI or home confinement), a suspended sentence or a fine imposed.

-If an accused cops a nolo contendere plea bargain with a sentence of probation and a contribution to the violent crimes indemnity fund or court costs it will not be a conviction under Rhode Island law!
+If an accused accepts a nolo contendere plea bargain with a sentence of probation as well as a contribution to the violent crimes indemnity fund or court costs, it will not be a conviction under Rhode Island law!
 A plea of nolo contendere with a sentence of a filing and a contribution to the violent crimes indemnity fund (vcif) will not constitute a conviction under Rhode Island law.

 Any nolo contendere plea to a criminal charge with a fine is a conviction under RI law.
 Therefore, it is important that the defendant gets either no fine or a contribution to the victims fund or court costs rather then a fine.
 All misdemeanor plea agreements in Rhode lsland (RI) should be nolo contendere with court costs or a contribution towards the victims indemnity fund rather then guilty pleas!